Learn about actual and potential costs

 How risky is the Detergent supply chain?

 Detergent suppliers are exposed to a moderate level of supply chain risk, which is primarily associated with the availability and prices of key inputs, such as petrochemical and oleochemical feedstocks.
-Upstream providers of these inputs are dependent on raw materials that fluctuate in price in line with environmental conditions and...
+Upstream providers of these inputs are dependent on raw materials with prices that fluctuate in line with environmental conditions, international...
 Subscribe to learn more.